cargomail-org/grip/README.md

 ## Self-Issued Identity Propagation

+Using self-signed certificates ensures you can quickly start with the most straightforward identity propagation mechanism.
 The sequence diagram illustrated in Figure&nbsp;1 shows the self-issued identity propagation flow without AS and end-user involvement, where the Client requests access to resources stored on the RS on behalf of the impersonated user using a self-issued token.

 The sequence diagram is self-explanatory.